-We heard about Mission Beach and Dunk Island as a popular tourist destination.
+We heard about Mission Beach and Dunk Island as popular tourist destinations.
 Also, it was a town where the Sea Patrol series (2007-2011) was shot, so we decided to pay a visit and stay there a few days.

 BIG4 Beachcomber Coconut Holiday Park